Whether it’s games you’ve already paid for or F2P titles, there’s no shortage of free gaming content out there.

 But wait, there’s more.
 Do you like Ghost Recon: Wildlands?
 Even if you don’t, there’s a new Special Operation which crosses over with Rainbow Six: Siege, the new Ghost Mode for a totally new level of difficulty and the option to play solo without AI teammates.
 The microtransactions inherent in the game are annoying, especially with the new HK416 weapon being heavily requested and yet only available through spending real money (that too as part of an item pack).
 This doesn’t even take into account how new emotes, victory poses and voice lines were introduced to obviously pad the loot pool.
 That being said, many of the core gameplay aspects like new PvP classes and maps are free.

 Have you been playing Hollow Knight?
-It’s next big content update Gods and Glory is out in August and brings three new bosses, some new enemy types, a new NPC, new areas and a new mechanic.
+It’s next big content update is out in August and brings three new bosses, some new enemy types, a new NPC, new areas and a new mechanic.
 That’s not including the teased new mode, which many assume to be New Game Plus or the new Charms that will likely be added as well.
-If you’re playing Hollow Knight for the first time on Switch and experiencing the sizeable base game along with its other free content updates, Gods and Glory will be out just in time to hop back in.
+If you’re playing Hollow Knight for the first time on Switch and experiencing the sizeable base game along with its other free content updates, the update will be out just in time to hop back in.

 Divinity: Original Sin 2, one of the greatest RPGs ever made, is receiving its Definitive Edition this year.
 While that marks the game’s release for consoles, the Definitive Edition will be free to owners of the PC version.
 Along with the Sir Lora DLC, which adds a free new quest centred on a squirrel knight combating an apocalypse of sorts, the Definitive Edition will significantly change encounters, add more enemies, change up the Gold and XP curve from Act 2 onwards, overhaul Act 3 entirely and add new characterization for characters like Beast.
 The story as a whole is undergoing significant rewriting with lots of new material added as well.
 Such a practice is nothing new for Larian Studios – it did the exact same thing for Divinity: Original Sin’s Enhanced Edition, adding tons of new content for no additional charge if you owned the PC version.